SS Île de France

 SS Île de France (literally Island of France in English) was a French luxury ocean liner that plied the prestigious transatlantic route between Europe and New York from 1927 through to 1958.
 She was built in Saint-Nazaire for the Compagnie Générale Transatlantique (or CGT, also known as the "French Line"), and named after the region around Paris known as "Île-de-France".
 Launched on 14 March 1926, she commenced her maiden voyage on 22 June 1927, as the first major ocean liner built after World War I, and the first ever to be decorated almost entirely in modern Art Deco style.
-Though she was neither the largest ship nor the fastest, she was considered the most beautifully decorated built by CGT, becoming the favored ship of the pre-World War II era among the young, wealthy and fashionable elites.
+Though she was neither the largest ship nor the fastest, she was considered the most beautifully decorated built by CGT, becoming the favored ship of the interwar era among the young, wealthy and fashionable elites.

 When World War II broke out she briefly served as a troop ship before all her luxurious fittings were removed for conversion into a prison ship.
 After the war Île de France resumed transatlantic operations.
-In 1956 she played a key role in rescuing passengers from the after the latter ship's fatal collision with the off Nantucket, Massachusetts.
+In 1956 she played a key role in rescuing passengers from after the latter ship's fatal collision with off Nantucket, Massachusetts.
 Her last public appearance was starring as a doomed ocean liner in the 1959 movie The Last Voyage, filmed while waiting to be scrapped in Japan.
 She was partially flooded and the actors filmed their scenes as if she were sinking.
 She was subsequently refloated and scrapped.

 Construction and launch

 Île de France was part of a four ship agreement between the Compagnie Générale Transatlantique (CGT) and the French government dating to November 1912.
 It called for the construction of passenger-mail ships, with the first named and the second Île de France.
-World War I delayed construction until the 1920s, with the Paris being launched in 1916 and not entering service until 1921.
+World War I delayed construction until the 1920s, with Paris being launched in 1916 and not entering service until 1921.
 After her keel was laid down in 1925, Île de France was launched on 14 March 1926 at the shipyard Ateliers et Chantiers de Saint-Nazaire Penhoët (or Chantiers de Penhoët) in Saint-Nazaire on the west coast of France, and was greeted by thousands of government and company officials, workers, press and French citizens.
-Fourteen months of fitting-out followed; she left the yard in 1927 to begin sea trials on 29 May, and departed on her maiden voyage on 22 June.
+Fourteen months of fitting-out followed; she left the yard in 1927 to begin sea trials on 29 May and departed on her maiden voyage on 22 June.